 Zhang Huan’s Ash Buddhas

 Zhang Huan, born in 1965, started his career as a painter and then moved to performance art and then resorted back to painting.
 He is also a sculptor and photographer, but his main focus is on being a performance artist.
-Throughout his career, he has made extensive use of ash and even built a few sculptures with it.
+He has made extensive use of ash throughout his career and even built a few sculptures with it.
 Zhang says that he considers ash to be symbolic as it represents the hopes and prayers of those who usually burn the incense.
 To him, the ash sculptures represent a collective blessing, memory and soul of the Chinese people.
 The ash is collected from various temples in Shanghai, a time-consuming process that involves many hands.

 How the ash sculptures are made

-When making such sculptures, the ash is compacted into the mold for a number of days, and then the aluminum sculpture is removed and reassembled facing the ash sculpture.
+When making such sculptures, the ash is compacted into the mold for several days, and then the aluminum sculpture is removed and reassembled facing the ash sculpture.
 Eventually, the ash sculpture will start trampling down after some time, while the aluminum sculpture remains intact.

 Video: Interview with Zhang Huan